mvadari/xrpl-docs/Permissioned Domain XLS.md

 XRP is automatically included, and therefore will not be included in this array.

 The array will be sorted by `issuer`, so that searching it for a match is more performant.

+If this field is not included in the domain, then all tokens may be used when interacting with anything using the domain (i.e. there are no token-based rules).

 | Field Name | Required? | JSON Type | Internal Type | Description |
 |------------|-----------|-----------|---------------|-------------|